Ryan has TD catch, 2 TD passes; Falcons beat Bucs 34-32

 In between, Ryan caught a 5-yard TD pass from receiver Mohamed Sanu, Bryant kicked a 49-yard field goal and Tevin Coleman scored on a 23-yard run.

+“My hands are pretty good, my route running is not very good.
+I had to draw back on playing for the Downingtown Young Whippets in like third and fourth grade when I was playing tight end,” Ryan said.

+“A great call.
+I’m glad when it was time to get the job done, we did it,” Ryan added.
+“It was cool to catch my first NFL pass and first NFL touchdown.
+It took me 11 years.
+It was a good play and fun to be a part of it.”

-Ryan finished 31 of 44 with one interception, a fourth-quarter pick that led to Winston’s second TD pass of the day — to Chris Godwin for Tampa Bay’s brief 32-31 lead.
+Ryan finished 31 of 44 with one interception, a fourth-quarter pick that led to Winston’s second TD throw to Chris Godwin for Tampa Bay’s brief 32-31 lead.
 Mike Evans also caught of a pair of TD passes from Winston, who was 22 of 35 for 345 yards and four TDs with one interception.

-Jones finished with nine receptions for 138 yards.
+Jones had nine receptions for 138 yards.
 Sanu had seven catches for 90 yards, in addition to throwing his fourth career touchdown pass.

 Godwin had six catches for 114 yards and Evans had six receptions for 106 yards for the Bucs, who finished last in the NFC South for the seventh time in eight years.